 If you violate any of the terms of unsupervised probation in Colorado, the court can:

-- Force you to post bail to be released,
+- Force you to post bail to be released or hold you without bail,

 - Send you to jail.

 The penalties for violating probation are especially serious if your release was part of a deferred sentence.
-In these cases, the original sentence can be imposed.
-This can include fines and jail time.
+In these cases, the original sentence can be imposed, which can include fines and jail time.

-Before the court can revoke your probation, it must hold a probation revocation hearing.
+Before the court can revoke your probation for an alleged violation, it must hold a probation revocation hearing.
 It is like a mini-trial where you and the D.A. can introduce evidence and examine witnesses.

-Violating any term of your probationary release – including failing a urine analysis – puts you at risk of having your probation revoked.
-Though it may be possible to show at your probation revocation hearing that:
+Violating any term of your probationary release – including failing a urine analysis (UA) – puts you at risk of having your probation revoked.
+Though it may be possible to show the judge that:

 - the urine sample was contaminated;